Waffle House server receives $1,000 tip from Broncos player

 “You all just want to take it, hold on to it for months.
 I’m going through my kids, people need that, people need to eat, people need to survive,” Ramirez said.

-The Problem Solvers contacted Waffle House’s corporate headquarters in Atlanta.
-Ramirez told FOX31 that a representative flew to Denver and personally reassured her that she would immediately receive the full amount of the tip.
+KDVR contacted Waffle House’s corporate headquarters in Atlanta.
+Ramirez said that a representative flew to Denver and personally reassured her that she would immediately receive the full amount of the tip.

 “It happened very quickly.
-I have to thank you,” Ramirez told the Problem Solvers.
+I have to thank you,” Ramirez told KDVR.
 “They reached out really quick.
 It felt good to be heard.”

-Ramirez told FOX31 she is happy to know that raising the issue will make a difference for all wait staff employed by the company.
+Ramirez is happy to know that raising the issue will make a difference for all wait staff employed by the company.
 The happy server then sent a special message to Simmons.

 “Thank you, ‘cause you did something for me that was so small for you, and it changed a lot.
 It made an impact on everyone,” Ramirez said.